-I never meant to become a PA, I sort of fell into it fifteen years ago when I graduated from University.
+I never meant to become a Personal Assistant (PA), I sort of fell into it fifteen years ago when I graduated from University.
 I knew I wanted to work in London as I had always visited as a child and been very excited whenever family days out were planned.
-I would ask where we were visiting, and in those days (pre internet) my ‘recce’s’ were gleaned from the Encyclopedia Britannica’s scattered through my parent’s house, with extensive route planning using well thumbed A-Z’s.
+I would ask where we were visiting, and in those days (pre-internet) my ‘recce’s’ were gleaned from the Encyclopedia Britannica’s scattered through my parent’s house, with extensive route planning using well-thumbed A-Z’s.

 It was during conversations with the head of one such team, where the subject of obtaining my Close Protection License was discussed.
 The conversation was, in essence, ‘Brighty you should definitely get some training.
 You know London like the back of your hand and you’re really bossy so you’d be perfect as a Team Leader’, or words to that effect.

 So ‘Kilo Bravo’, as I became known, went and did the SIA Close Protection Course, after which my first experience running a team of nine guys (and girls) looking after five VIPs at a black-tie dinner felt very familiar, albeit with a very different emphasis.